osteele/stitch-sync/README.md

 - Automatically converts DST files to JEF format using Inkscape
 - Optionally copies converted files to an EMB/Embf directory (e.g., on a USB drive)
+- Database of embroidery machines and their supported formats
 - Cross-platform support (macOS, Windows, Linux)
 - Sanitizes output filenames for better compatibility
 - Real-time conversion status updates